Enhancing Automatic Modulation Recognition for IoT Applications Using Transformers: Abstract

 \section{Abstract}

-Automatic modulation recognition (AMR) is critical for determining the modulation type of incoming signals.
-Integrating advanced deep learning approaches enables rapid processing and minimal resource usage, essential for IoT applications.
-We have introduced a novel method using Transformer networks for efficient AMR, designed specifically to address the constraints on model size prevalent in IoT environments.
-Our extensive experiments reveal that our proposed method outperformed advanced deep learning techniques, achieving the highest recognition accuracy.
+Automatic modulation recognition (AMR) is vital for accurately identifying modulation types within incoming signals, a critical task for optimizing operations within edge devices in IoT ecosystems.
+This paper presents an innovative approach that leverages Transformer networks, initially designed for natural language processing, to address the challenges of efficient AMR.
+Our transformer network architecture is designed with the mindset of real-time edge computing on IoT devices.
+Four tokenization techniques are proposed and explored for creating proper embeddings of RF signals, specifically focusing on overcoming the limitations related to the model size often encountered in IoT scenarios.
+Extensive experiments reveal that our proposed method outperformed advanced deep learning techniques, achieving the highest recognition accuracy.
+Notably, our model achieves an accuracy of 65.75 on the RML2016 and 65.80 on the CSPB.ML.2018+ dataset.

 \keywords{automatic modulation recognition \and deep learning \and attention mechanism \and transformer network \and IoT }